mavas/django-recover/README.md

 # django-recover
-A web-based tool to help collaboratively recover your Facebook history after perminently removing the account.
+A web-based tool to help collaboratively recover your Facebook history after permanently removing the account.

 ## Limitations